The Post-Baccalaureate Program in Psychology & Social Behavior

 In June 2016, all 30 students who had participated in the post-bacc program in the 2015-2016 academic year were sent a satisfaction survey; 24 students (80%) completed this survey.
 Students were asked to indicate, on a scale of 1 to 7 (where 1 = extremely dissatisfied and 7 = extremely satisfied) how satisfied they were with various components of the post-bacc program (e.g., advising, courses, research experience, etc.) and to provide comments about each component.
 Students who completed this survey indicated that they were, on average, very satisfied with all aspects of the program, with an overall average rating of 6.19 out of 7 (range: 5.83 to 6.71).
 Students especially praised the personalized advising they received from Dr. Joanne Zinger, the program advisor, giving this aspect of the program a satisfaction rating of 6.71 out of 7 and writing comments such as, "Dr. Zinger has been amazing throughout this entire program!
 She has been a constant beacon of light for everyone in the post-bacc program and beyond in advising and assisting students in every way imaginable.”
 In addition, students reported very high levels of satisfaction with their overall experience in the program, giving an “overall experience” rating of 6.63 out of 7 and writing comments such as, “Overall, I've really liked my experiences in this program!
 It's equipped me with the knowledge, experience, and mentorship that I need to confidently apply to Ph.D programs in Clinical Psychology.
 I see this program as a great investment for those who are serious about pursuing graduate school in psychology and for those who need a second chance (like me) at becoming a more competitive applicant for graduate school.”
 Finally, satisfaction was very high with respect to the preparation that this program has given students to achieve their goals, with a “preparation” satisfaction rating of 6.54 out of 7 and comments such as, “I started out in this program with a goal that seemed nearly impossible to achieve.
 I wanted to be able to gain admission into competitive PhD programs in psychology, even though I had a very low undergraduate GPA and a Bachelor's degree in an entirely unrelated field.
 The Post-Bacc Program, by providing me opportunities to immerse myself in research and seek guidance from leaders in the field and caring, supportive faculty and students, has helped me realize my goal.
 Beyond this, I feel the program has prepared me to contribute and succeed in graduate school by helping me build the foundational skills and academic contacts I will continue to draw on throughout my career.”

 Employment.
-As of June 2016, of the 26 students who have completed or who have otherwise (temporarily or permanently) left the program, 13 former students (50%) are working full-time, paid positions while preparing to apply to (or deciding whether to apply to) graduate programs; these positions include the following: Lab Manager at USC; Clinical Researcher at Fountain Valley Medical Hospital; Assistant Recruitment Coordinator at the NRC Research Institute; Marriage & Family Therapist (private practice); Strategic Account Coordinator at Microsoft; Youth Specialist at the CSP Youth Shelter; Community Advocate at REACH (Resource for Education, Advocacy, Communication, and Housing); Property Assistant at the Irvine company; Client Implementation Specialist at a software development company; Department Manager at Equinox Fitness; Legal Assistant at a law office; and Data Entry Clerk.
-In addition, six former students (23%) are volunteering as a research assistant (e.g., in the lab they worked in as a post-bacc student), six former students (23%) have already started (or are about to start) a graduate program, and one former student (4%) is currently a stay-at-home mom.
+As of April 2017, of the 38 students who have completed or who have otherwise (temporarily or permanently) left the program, 18 former students (47%) are working full-time, paid positions while preparing to apply to or deciding whether to apply tograduate programs (or while waiting for their graduate program to start); among these position include: Lab Manager at USC; Clinical Researcher at Fountain Valley Medical Hospital; Assistant Recruitment Coordinator at the NRC Research Institute; Marriage & Family Therapist (private practice); Youth Specialist at the CSP Youth Shelter; Community Advocate at REACH (Resource for Education, Advocacy, Communication, and Housing); Mental Health Technicial & Personal Trainer at a recover center; Client Implementation Specialist at a software development company; and Lead Teacher at a private learning center.
+In addition, 10 former students (26%) are currently working part-time, paid positions; among these positions include post-bacc alum research assistant at UC Irvine ABA Behavioral Interventionist at ACES and CARD, and Youth Specialist at the Korean-American Counseling Center.
+Two former students (5%) are volunteering as a research assistant (e.g., in the lab they worked in as a post-bacc student), one former student (3%) is travelling around Europe, and one former student (3%) is a stay-at-home mom.
+Finally, six former students (16%) have already started their graduate program.

 Educational Value of the Program